Country Guide - VAT in Romania

 Romania VAT Registration for Foreign Businesses

-Businesses established in another EU Member State do not need to appoint a tax representative to complete the VAT registration process in Romania.
+All foreign businesses must register for VAT in Romania if they are engaged in taxable activities, more precisely, before commencing any taxable activity.
+Businesses established in another EU country do not need to appoint a tax representative to complete the VAT registration process in Romania.
 Conversely, non-EU companies must appoint a tax representative established in Romania who is also liable for the foreign company's tax-related matters.

 VAT Returns in Romania